binded/verify-proof/README.md

 [![Build Status](https://travis-ci.org/blockai/blockai-verify.svg?branch=master)](https://travis-ci.org/blockai/blockai-verify)

-This is a client side library and web UI for verifying Blockai issued proofs.
+This is a client side library and web UI for verifying Binded/Blockai issued proofs.

 Proofs are composed of a merkle branch, original data and a root hash which is written on the Bitcoin blockchain, effectively timestamping the data.